[PROJECTS]

 Status

-SEE Civil is engaged by Logan City Council to construct the $80 million Loganlea Road upgrade between the Logan Motorway at Meadowbrook and the northbound M1 on-ramp at Slacks Creek.
+SEE Civil was engaged by Logan City Council to construct the $80 million Loganlea Road upgrade between the Logan Motorway at Meadowbrook and the northbound M1 on-ramp at Slacks Creek.

 Located south of Brisbane, Queensland, Logan is one of the fastest-growing regions in the state.
-The Loganlea Road upgrade is a major infrastructure project to improve road safety and accessibility for commuters and to support the continued growth of the area.
+The Loganlea Road Upgrade was a major infrastructure project to improve road safety and accessibility for commuters and to support the continued growth of the area.

-The project involves widening the road to six lanes and upgrading existing intersections.
-The upgrade includes the construction of dedicated cycle lanes and footpaths and will promote active and alternative transport options.
+The project involved widening the road to six lanes and upgrading existing intersections.
+The upgrade included the construction of dedicated cycle lanes and footpaths to promote active and alternative transport options.

-The Loganlea Road upgrade will significantly improve traffic flow and the four-lane road will also provide better access to public transport for commuters traveling to and from Brisbane.
+The Loganlea Road Upgrade has significantly improved traffic flow and the four-lane road provides better access to public transport for commuters traveling to and from Brisbane.

-The Loganlea Road upgrade is a critical infrastructure project that will support the continued growth of the Logan region.
+The Loganlea Road Upgrade is a critical infrastructure project that has supported the continued growth of the Logan region.

-Construction began in April 2023 and is expected to be completed late-2024.
+Construction began in April 2023 and concluded in February 2025.

-This project is being delivered under Logan City Council’s Major Roads Program and is partly funded by the Australian Government through the Investment Road and Rail Program.
+The project was delivered under Logan City Council’s Major Roads Program and was partly funded by the Australian Government through the Investment Road and Rail Program.

 For more information about the project, visit Loganlea Road upgrade – Logan City Council